-Each channel includes a voltage reference buffer tied to the REFIN+/OUT pin, which allows the internal capacitors to properly charge with the voltage reference signals, even in the case of an external voltage reference connection with weak load regulation specifications.
-This ensures that the correct amount of current is sourced to each channel to ensure their accuracy specifications and diminishes the constraints on the voltage reference load regulation.
+Each channel includes a voltage reference buffer tied to the REFIN+/OUT pin, which allows the device to properly charge the internal capacitors with the voltage reference signals, even in the case of an external voltage reference connection with weak load regulation specifications.
+This ensures that the correct amount of current is sourced to each channel to ensure their accuracy specifications, and diminishes the constraints on the voltage reference load regulation.

-5.7 Power-on Reset
+5.7 Power-on Reset (POR)

-The MCP3914 contains an internal POR circuit that monitors both analog and digital supply voltages during operation.
-The typical threshold for a power-up event detection is 2.0V, $\pm 10\%$ and a typical start-up time (t{POR}) of 50 μs .
+The MCP3910 contains an internal POR circuit that monitors both analog and digital supply voltages during operation.
+The typical threshold for a power-up event detection is 2.0V, \pm 5%, and a typical start-up time (t{POR}) of 50 μs.
 The POR circuit has a built-in hysteresis for improved transient spike immunity that has a typical value of 200 mV.
-Proper decoupling capacitors (0.1 μF in parallel with 10 μF) should be mounted as close as possible to the AV_DD and DV_DD pins, providing additional transient immunity.
+Proper decoupling capacitors (0.1 μF ceramic and 10 μF) should be mounted as close as possible to the AV{DD} and DV{DD} pins, providing additional transient immunity.

-Figure 5-7 illustrates the different conditions at a power-up and a power-down event in typical conditions.
-All internal DC biases are not settled until at least 1 ms in worst-case conditions after a system POR.
+Figure 5-8 illustrates the different conditions at a power-up and a power-down event under typical conditions.
+All internal DC biases are settled at least 1 ms after system POR, under worst-case conditions.
 Any data ready pulse occurring within 1 ms, plus the SINC filter settling time after system Reset, should be ignored to ensure proper accuracy.
 After POR, data ready pulses are present at the pin with all the default conditions in the Configuration registers.